Key State Policy Choices About Medicaid Home and Community-Based Services

-Thirty-two states plan to submit information to the HHS Secretary to overcome the rule’s presumption that a specific setting is institutional so that Medicaid-funded HCBS can continue to be provided there, up from 11 states in 2015, and 28 states in 2016 (Figure 11 and Appendix Table 11).
-The number of settings for which each state plans to seek to overcome the institutional presumption ranges from the single digits to nearly 200.
-The settings rule presumes that certain settings are not community-based because they have institutional qualities, such as those in a facility that provides inpatient treatment, those on the grounds of or adjacent to a public institution, and those that have the effect of isolating individuals from the broader community.
-The Secretary can overcome the institutional presumption for these settings by applying heightened scrutiny based on information submitted by the state.155
+Less than half of states plan to submit or already have submitted information to the HHS Secretary to overcome the rule’s presumption that a specific setting is institutional so that Medicaid-funded HCBS can continue to be provided there (Figure 13).153 The number of settings for which each state plans to seek to overcome the institutional presumption ranges from the single digits in Delaware, Nevada, North Dakota, Washington, and Wyoming, to over 200 in Minnesota (Appendix Table 15).154 The Secretary can overcome the institutional presumption for these settings by applying heightened scrutiny based on information submitted by the state.155

 Direct Care Worker Minimum Wage and Overtime Rule